 Transit riders in Allegheny County are being presented with a once-in-a-generation opportunity.

 After 12 years of being in this office, current County Executive Rich Fitzgerald has reached his term limit, and will vacate the seat in January, 2024.
-That means that this year’s elections for County Executive– both the primary election on May 16th, and the general election on November 7th– are going to decide which newcomer is going to take the seat and lead the whole of Allegheny County.
+That means that this year’s election for County Executive on November 7th is going to decide which newcomer is going to take the seat and lead the whole of Allegheny County.

 Of all political positions, the Allegheny County Executive (the #ACE) has the most power to address the needs of transit riders.
 The #ACE has the power to hire and fire Pittsburgh Regional Transit (PRT)’s CEO, appoint many of the transit agency board members, decide and approve the budget for PRT, the County Health Department, the Allegheny County Department of Human Services, and Allegheny County Economic Development, among other agencies.
 This translates into a lot of opportunity– around transit rider representation and decision-making power at PRT, around transit funding growth, around accessible, dignified and safe infrastructure, around service expansion and affordable fares, and around the needs of transit riders to be able to find quality affordable housing near quality transit.

 Tens of thousands of residents of Allegheny County depend on public transit to connect them to life-sustaining services, grocery stores, educational centers, and employment opportunities.
 We need a County Executive that believes that mobility is a right, and who understands that high-quality, affordable, and people-focused transit is necessary to address the persistent inequalities in health and economic outcomes between different communities in our region, and to have an economically vibrant region.

 Add your name to say that these transit justice demands are important for the next Allegheny County Executive

 Make sure you’re ready to vote in the General Election on November 7th